When managing to outcomes and performance, you need a dashboard. What’s happening today, what happened in the past, and how does this predict the...

 Moving upmarket is an arduous process that often takes several years.
 It’s an opportunity to confirm your PMF but it’s also the time to revisit your product features and roadmap.

-Once you have an idea of “upmarket” looks like for you, it’s time to ask yourself if you really should.
+Once you have an idea of what “upmarket” looks like for you, it’s time to ask yourself if you really should be making that shift.
 The answer can change based on product, market, team, timing, or any other host of factors.

 The common pros of moving upmarket usually outweigh the cons, but that’s a case-by-case evaluation you must make yourself:

-- Less competitors are able and willing to fulfill enterprise needs
+- Fewer competitors are able and willing to fulfill enterprise needs

 - More multi-year deals